How can I use the system when I am comparing products?

 Do food manufacturers and retailers pay to display the ratings on their products?

 No. There are no application costs and companies don’t pay to use the system.
 The system is completely voluntary and manufacturers and retailers can adopt and remove the system at any stage.
 Companies will, however, bear costs such as producing new packaging to include the Health Star Rating.

 How do I know if the stars on a product are accurate?

 Food companies are best placed to calculate Health Star Ratings for their own products.
 The calculations require information on individual ingredients that may not be included on the Nutrition Information Panel, such as the fruit, vegetable, nut and legume content.
 Calculating or attempting to check the rating without all the necessary information may produce an inaccurate result.
 Questions about the accuracy of ratings for specific products should be referred to the manufacturer / company in the first instance, as they have all the product data used to calculate the star ratings.

 How was the Health Star Rating system developed and who pays for it?

 The Health Star Rating system was developed through a collaborative process between Australian, state and territory governments, the food manufacturing and retail industry, public health organisations and consumer representatives.

-The calculator for the Health Star Rating Calculator was developed in consultation with Food Standards Australia New Zealand and other technical and nutritional experts.
+The Calculator for the Health Star Rating system was developed in consultation with Food Standards Australia New Zealand and other technical and nutritional experts.